Skip to main content

 31 mentions Positive Neutral Negative

 The graphics of the game have received mixed reviews, with many users criticizing the outdated 2D visuals that resemble old flash games or early 90s titles.
-While some appreciate the sharpness and cartoonish art style, others find the overall aesthetic mediocre and hard to parse, suggesting it lacks the polish expected from modern games.
-Despite the graphical shortcomings, several players noted that the gameplay remains enjoyable and addictive, indicating that graphics may not be the primary focus for all players.
+While some appreciate the sharpness and cartoonish art style, others find the overall aesthetic mediocre and hard to parse, suggesting it falls short of modern gaming standards.
+Despite the graphical shortcomings, several players noted that the gameplay remains enjoyable and addictive, indicating that graphics are not the sole focus of their experience.

 • “The graphics are sharp, but the UI takes a minute to get used to: scrolling is not edge-scroll, but grab-and-pan, and for a while I was lost as to why things were off the map!”